Adolfo-AB/python-selenium-test/README.md

 - Execute automated tests with the different browsers.
 - Ensure that authentication security works and there is no way to bypass it.

+Other improvements could include exception management, logging

+# Running the tests
+To run the tests, clone the repository, open cmd inside the sysdig folder and execute the following command: python -m pytest